-Businesses wishing to use water from a City fire hydrant require a Hydrant Water Use Permit from the Department of Environmental Protection.
+Businesses wishing to use water from a City fire hydrant require a Hydrant Water Use Permit.
 This permit grants access to hydrant water for a specific period of time and requires payment in advance on a ‘per day of use’ basis.
 See Title 15 of the Rules of the City of New York Chapter 20.

 Visit Hydrant Water Use Permit for the application form and instructions.